 Jeremy E. Smith is a professional musician and brass educator based in Central Ohio.
 Jeremy completed his Master’s degree in Trombone Performance at Carnegie Mellon University.
 He received a Bachelor’s degree in Instrumental Performance from Grace College.
-Beginning in October of 2017, Jeremy will join the Fayetteville Symphony Orchestra as Bass Trombone.
-In 2013, Jeremy was appointed to the position of bass trombone with the Huntington Symphony Orchestra.
+Currently, Jeremy is the bass trombonist for Orchestra Iowa and the Huntington Symphony Orchestra.

 Outside of performing, Jeremy has taught on the collegiate level at Kenyon College and Mount Vernon Nazarene University.
 As an educator, he has been a presenter and guest artist at Ohio University, Marshall University, the North Carolina Trombone Festival and many local high schools.
 Currently, Jeremy is in demand as an online brass teacher with a studio of students across the country.